 What are CAFOs?

 The Coalition to End Factory Farming has identified 21 large Concentrated Animal Feeding Operations (CAFOs) in Sonoma County, which are listed in the “Large CAFOs” section below.
-Under Measure J, these facilities would have three years to either close down, downsize or otherwise alter their operations to no longer meet the definition of a CAFO.
+Continue reading to understand how CAFOs are defined.

 Defining AFOs and CAFOs